ecodiv/shiny_rescale_by_function/README.md

 ##  Visualization of rescale functions

-Shiny dashboard to visualize the effect of different rescale functions and their parmeter settings.
+*Shiny dashboard to visualize the effect of different rescale functions and their parmeter settings*.

 Part of a spatial multicriteria decision analysis is to rescale the different criteria layers to a common scale of e.g., 0 to 1.
 In QGIS, this can be done using e.g., the fuzzify functions.